Captain's chicken curry from Malaysia (Ayam Kapitan)

 Oil

 Rub the chicken with the turmeric and salt and marinate in the fridge overnight or on the countertop for 1 hour.
-Heat the oil on a frying pan and fry the chicken till browned all over, you may do this in two batches so that you do not stew the chicken.
+Heat the oil in a frying pan and fry the chicken until browned all over.
+You may do this in two batches so that you do not stew the chicken.
 Set aside.

 Meanwhile, make the spice paste by adding all the ingredients to a small blender and purée till you have a smooth paste.

-Heat the oil in a deep pot and add the paste and fry on medium-low heat till the liquids have evaporated and the oils have risen to the surface. the paste will turn to a robust red colour.
-Be careful to add enough oil or the paste will burn rather than fry.
+Heat the oil in a deep pot.
+Add the paste and fry on medium-low heat until the liquids have evaporated and the oils have risen to the surface.
+The paste will turn to a robust red colour.
+Be careful to add enough oil, or the paste will burn rather than fry.

 Serve hot topped with fried shallots and with Malabar parathas or rice.